pallets-eco/flask-admin/README.md

 Several usage examples are included in the */examples* folder.
 Please add your own, or improve on the existing examples, and submit a *pull-request*.

-### How to run this example
+### How to run SQLAlchemy example

-Clone the repository and navigate to this example:
+Clone the repository and navigate to SQLAlchemy example:

 ```shell
 git clone https://github.com/pallets-eco/flask-admin.git